-EQ2.B Assumption 3: It is assumed that the 1.
-Evidence of explicit commitments on 1.
-UNFPA, ICPD, MDG, SDG and 1.
-Document review, UNFPA CP has explicitly attempted to attain the part of UNFPA CP team to country/territory PoC policy and 2.
-Key stakeholder interviews. consistency with the four separate areas: achieve consistency with the four monitoring documents.
-UNFPA policies, ICPD PoA, MDGs and the areas.
-2. Key informants.
-SDGs.
-NB: The SDGs were not adopted at the time of CPD drafting and approval.
-F00 F 4 1
+EQ2.B Assumption 3: It is assumed that the JNFPA CP has explicitly attempted to attain consistency with the four separate areas: JNFPA policies, ICPD PoA, MDGs and the SDGs.
+NB: The SDGs were not adopted at the time of CPD drafting and approval. --